Biggest Online Brokers in Europe (ranked by AUM in 2026)

 One of the most famous features of Trading 212 is the “pie” option, which allows users to automatically build and rebalance a diversified portfolio of stocks and ETFs to their taste.

-As of 2025, Trading 212 announced it has surpassed €30 billion in client assets under administration and reached 4.5 million clients worldwide
+As of May 2025, Trading 212 announced it had surpassed €30 billion (£25 billion) in client assets under administration and reached 4.5 million clients worldwide.
+Trading 212’s most recent audited accounts (FY2024) confirm these figures; FY2025 financials are expected later in 2026.

 eToro is a social trading platform founded in Israel in 2007, famed for its “copy trading” feature that allows users to mimic the trades of popular investors. eToro offers commission-free stock and ETF trading, but also has a strong emphasis on cryptocurrencies and CFDs for those who want to trade with leverage.
 Its community aspect (users can post and share their market thoughts) makes it a bit of a hybrid between a broker and a social network for investors (Trading 212 is one of the brokers that also has this community feature).